 (5) timely resolution of any issues related to Department of Revenue (“DOR”) or Department of Workforce Development (“DWD”).
 The Contractor acknowledges that this Contract cannot proceed while any DOR or DWD “holds” exist.

+*If selected to receive Maternal, Infant, and Early Childhood Home Visiting (“MIECHV”) funding, the following will apply:

+H. The Contractor must expend any and all funds and payments it receives pursuant to this Contract in accordance with the terms of this Contract and any and all currently applicable MIECHV Program grant terms, conditions, restrictions on use of funds, time lines for use of funds, and any and all other requirements of the MIECHV Program.